-To be suitable, a factory-built metal chimney must comply with UL 103 (U.S.A.) or ULC S629 (Canada).
+To be suitable, a factory-built metal chimney must comply with UL 103 HT (U.S.A.) or ULC S629 (Canada).

-8.2.1 Factory-built Metal Chimneys
+9.2.1 Factory-built Metal Chimneys

-These are sometimes referred to as 'high temp' chimneys because they have the special characteristics to withstand the temperatures that can be created by burning stoves.
-Factory-built chimneys are tested as a system with all components the necessary installation.
+These are sometimes referred to as 'high temp' chimneys because they have the special characteristics to withstand the temperatures that can be created by wood burning stoves.
+Factorybuilt chimneys are tested as a system with all the necessary components for installation.
 The instructions provided with the chimney by its manufacturer are the only reliable source of installation guidelines.
-To be safe and effective, the chimney must be installed exactly in accordance with the manufacturer's instructions.
-Use only components intended for the brand and model of chimney you are usina. substitute parts from other chimney brands or fabricate vour components.
+To be safe and effective, chimney must be installed exactly in accordance with the manufacturer's instructions.
+Use only components intended for the brand and model of chimney you are using.
+Never substitute parts from other chimney brands or fabricate your own components.
 The chimney must be a type suitable for solid fuel.